 If you already have a degree you may be able to enter nursing, midwifery or allied health professions more quickly through a postgraduate degree route.
 These degrees, sometimes only two years in length, are normally either Diploma or full Masters programmes.
 In certain professions these routes are very common.
-For example, around 40% of occupational therapists qualify through this route.

 In some cases students may be eligible for certain additional support through the Learning Support Fund, including up to £3,000 for exceptional hardship.